moggieuk/Happy-Hare/README.md

 <details>
 <summary><sub>⭕ Click to read more on pre-print readiness...</sub></summary>

-The `MMU_PRELOAD` is an aid to loading filament into the ERCF.
+The `MMU_PRELOAD` is an aid to loading filament into the MMU.
 The command works a bit like the Prusa's functionality and spins gear with servo depressed until filament is fed in.
 Then parks the filament nicely.
 This is the recommended way to load filament into your MMU and ensures that filament is not under/over inserted blocking the gate.

 Similarly the `MMU_CHECK_GATES` command will run through all the gates (or those specified), checks that filament is loaded, correctly parks and updates the "gate status" map of empty gates.